AWS S3 Static Site JavaScript File Uploaded

 and event.provider == "s3.amazonaws.com"

-and event.action in ("GetObject","PutObject")
+and event.action in ("GetObject", "PutObject")

 and aws.cloudtrail.user_identity.type in ("IAMUser", "AssumedRole")

-and aws.cloudtrail.request_parameters LIKE "*static/js/*.js*"
+and aws.cloudtrail.request_parameters like "*static/js/*.js*"

-// exclude common IaC tools and automation scripts
+// Exclude IaC and automation tools

 and not (

-user_agent.original LIKE "*Terraform*"
+user_agent.original like "*Terraform*"

-or user_agent.original LIKE "*Ansible*"
+or user_agent.original like "*Ansible*"

-or user_agent.original LIKE "*Pulumni*"
+or user_agent.original like "*Pulumni*"

 )

-// extract bucket and object details from request parameters
+// Extract fields from request parameters

-| dissect aws.cloudtrail.request_parameters "%{{?bucket.name.key}=%{bucket.name}, %{?host.key}=%{bucket.host}, %{?bucket.object.location.key}=%{bucket.object.location}}"
+| dissect aws.cloudtrail.request_parameters

-| dissect bucket.object.location "%{}static/js/%{bucket.object}"
+| dissect Esql.aws_cloudtrail_request_parameters_object_location "%{}static/js/%{Esql.aws_cloudtrail_request_parameters_object_key}"

-// filter for JavaScript files
+// Match on JavaScript files

-| where ENDS_WITH(bucket.object, ".js")
+| where ends_with(Esql.aws_cloudtrail_request_parameters_object_key, ".js")

 | keep